AndersDeath/diary2/000-current.md

 # 31 March - Friday - Yerevan - 183 day of immigration

 This day I presented results of q1 in DR SMILE.
 I got fun.
 I started doing Kentron tool which will help we with code generation for js and ts projects.
 I started doing it because its hard to process all those svg files.
 I will finish with it tomorrow.
 After that I can proceed with my reactjs project.
 And there is no other significant things.
 Ow, I've just recall that it snows today in Yerevan.
-It's wet
+It's wet and disgusting snow.